Stratford, London: Original ford and place name origin

 The name is first recorded in 1067 as Strætforda and means 'ford on a Roman road'.
 It is formed from Old English 'stræt' (in modern English 'street') and 'ford'.
 The former river crossing lay at an uncertain location north of Stratford High Street.

 The district of Old Ford in northern Bow – west of the Lea – is named after the former crossing, while Bow itself was also initially named Stratford, after the same ford, and a variety of suffixes were used to distinguish the two distinct settlements, including Stratford-le-Bow.

 The settlement to the east of the Lea was also known as Estratford (recorded in 1291), referring to the location east of the other Stratford, Statford Hamme (recorded in 1312) alluding to the location within the parish of West Ham, Abbei Stratford, referring to the presence of Stratford Langthorne Abbey, and Stretford Langthorne (recorded in 1366) after a distinctive thorn tree (possibly a pollarded Hawthorn) which stood in the area.
 The thorn tree itself, was mentioned much earlier, in a charter of the Manor of Ham, in 958 AD.
 The tree is thought to have stood in the vicinity of the modern Channel Sea rail junction, around 200 metres north-north-west of the London Aquatics Centre.

-Bow bridge
+Bow Bridge

 In 1110 Matilda, wife of Henry I, ordered a distinctively bow-shaped (arched) bridge to be built over the River Lea, together with a causeway across the marshes along the line now occupied by Stratford High Street.
 Reports state she (or her retinue) encountered problems crossing the river to get to Barking Abbey.

-The western Stratford then become suffixed by "-atte-Bow" (at the Bow), a name made well known by Chaucer's lines in the Prologue to the Canterbury Tales: